-In addition to the freely available electronic version in the IR@UF, authors have additional publishing options for their thesis or dissertation.
-If you have any questions about your options, please contact Chelsea Johnston at email@example.com.
+In addition to the freely available electronic version available in the IR@UF, authors have additional publishing options for their thesis or dissertation.
+The Libraries do not endorse any binding service or publishing platform.
+However, we are happy to discuss your options to the best of our ability.
+If you have questions, please contact Chelsea Johnston at firstname.lastname@example.org.

 ProQuest Traditional Publishing